nalapati/sdc-vehicle-detection/README.md

 ### Training a classifier using HOG features
 In the notebook cells:

 The features were then extracted over the vehicle/non-vehicles KITTI dataset.
-The features were split 80/20 train and test.
+The features were shuffled and split 80/20 train and test.
 The dataset was augmented with non-car images from trees, roadside trees have vertical edges which worked well to reduce the false positive rate.
 An SVM linear classifier was used to fit the training data and was then evaluated on the test data.
 The resulting classifier has an accuracy of 99.6%.
 ``NOTE: Features were normalized using a StandardScaler for both train, test and subsequently in the video pipeline.``

 ## Sliding Window Search